stolostron/olm-addon/demo/README.md

 ~~~
 - an IP address (preferably private) the node ports can be bound to.
 127.0.0.1 is not suitable for cross cluster communication.
 - the terminal tool [Pipe Viewer (pv)](http://www.ivarch.com/programs/pv.shtml")

+* OLM addon supports 1.23 to 1.26 but the operator deployed during the demo uses the batch/v1beta1 Job API, which has been removed in Kubernetes 1.25. batch/v1 Job API should be used instead.

 ## Setup